 - When choosing a gear ratio reel, consider the type of fishing you’ll be doing, the size of the lures you’ll be using, and your personal preference for retrieval speed.

 Choosing the Right Gear Ratio Fishing Reel – Wired2Fish

 Best gear ratio for bass fishing Many anglers find it overwhelming to purchase new fishing reels since there are so many alternatives available.
 Choosing the appropriate gear ratio reel is one of the important decisions.
 Understanding fishing reel gear ratios will improve your performance on the sea and reduce your worry when making a significant purchase.

 The number of times the spool revolves for each handle turn is used to calculate a reel’s gear ratio.
 For instance, if a reel has a gear ratio of 6.4:1, the spool inside revolves exactly 6.4 times for each handle turn.

 The spool of a 5.1:1 reel will spin 5.1 times for every handle turn, whereas the spool of a 7.1:1 reel will turn 7.1 times for every handle turn, making the 5.1:1 reel much slower than the 7.1:1 reel.

-Additionally useful information is IPT, or Inches Per Turn, of a reel.
-This gauge shows how much line can be reeled in with only one handle rotation.
+Additionally, useful information is the IPT, or Inches Per Turn, of a reel.
+This gauge shows how many lines can be reeled in with only one handle rotation.
 Additionally, it could imply that a gear ratio reel that advertises itself as the quickest is actually no faster than other high-speed reels.
 Just because a reel is 7.3:1 or 8:1 doesn’t necessarily imply it reels in more line per turn than a 7.1:1 reel—it also relies on the spool and line size—since spool size, depth, and width can affect IPT.

 Spinnerbaits for deep water